emjeepee/Northcoders-GDPR-obfuscation-project/README.md

  - Python standard library testing module: unittest
  - Third-party Python testing modules: pytest, moto
  - Python standard library modules used in demonstration module run_obfuscate.py: random, sys
- - Used in determining the run time of library obf_lib: Terraform and Amazom Web Serivces services
+ - Used in determining the run time of library obf_lib: Terraform and AWS services
- - Used in deomnstrating the operation of library obf_lib: Amazom Web Serivces services
+ - Used in demonstrating the operation of library obf_lib: AWS services
   <br><br><br>